 The need for tests depends on what doctors find during the history and physical examination.
 However, some testing is typically done.

-Color Doppler ultrasonography Color Doppler ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
-A device called a transducer converts electrical current into sound waves... read more if testicular torsion seems possible
+Color Doppler ultrasonography Color Doppler ultrasonography Ultrasonography is a type of medical imaging that uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
+During an ultrasound, a device called a... read more if testicular torsion seems possible

 Timely surgery for testicular torsion Testicular Torsion Testicular torsion is the twisting of a testis on its spermatic cord so that the blood supply to the testis is blocked.
 Testicular torsion causes sudden, severe pain and later swelling of the... read more is critical, so when doctors are very concerned about testicular torsion they may do surgery immediately instead of testing.

 The best treatment of scrotal pain is treatment of the cause of pain.
 For example, testicular torsion Testicular Torsion Testicular torsion is the twisting of a testis on its spermatic cord so that the blood supply to the testis is blocked.
 Testicular torsion causes sudden, severe pain and later swelling of the... read more , strangulated hernias Incarceration and strangulation An abdominal wall hernia is an opening or area of weakness in the abdominal wall through which abdominal contents can protrude.
 An abdominal wall hernia causes a noticeable bulge but little... read more , and necrotizing infection Necrotizing Skin Infections Necrotizing skin infections, including necrotizing cellulitis and necrotizing fasciitis, are severe forms of cellulitis.
 These infections cause infected skin and tissues to die (necrosis).
 The... read more require prompt surgery.

 Doctors may give analgesics, such as nonsteroidal anti-inflammatory drugs or opioids, to relieve severe pain.